You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-The New York Times reports that new director of the US Centers for Disease Control and Prevention makes more than other agency heads.
+The New York Times reports that a series of emails show how Department of Health and Human Services officials sought to silence the Centers for Disease Control and Prevention.

 CNBC reports that the CDC Director says a SARS-CoV-2 vaccine isn't likely to be generally available until the third quarter of 2021, timing President Donald Trump disputes.